abhaysaqi/fbloc_cli/README.md

 A scaffolding CLI for Flutter projects with feature-first architecture and BLoC/Cubit state management.

+Tip: Please use `fbloc_cli` v2.0.0 or newer — it's stable and error‑free.

 ## What it does

 - Creates a new Flutter app with opinionated structure